cyclosproject/cyclos4-wordpress-plugin/readme.txt

 4. Customizing labels of the form.

 == Changelog ==
-This is the first version we published of the plugin.
+We updated the PHP4 style constructors in WordPress (see https://make.wordpress.org/core/2015/07/02/deprecating-php4-style-constructors-in-wordpress-4-3/) and therefore Wordpress version 4.3 (or higher) is required.
+If you wish to run the plugin on an older version of wordpress or a php version 5.2 or below please use version 1.0 of our plugin.